 Image noise, however, is likely to be more visible.
 This gives images a colored, grainy texture, and it can obscure details, so you really want to keep this to a minimum.

-If you're using your camera on a tripod, you can use lower ISO setting than you would normally be able to, which will help with the quality of your images.
+If you're using your camera on a tripod, you can use a lower ISO setting than you would normally be able to, which will help with the quality of your images.
 This is because the camera is not subject to any movement during the exposure as it's not being held by the user, which makes longer shutter speeds practical.

-To give an example, an sensitivity of ISO 100 may require a shutter speed of three of four seconds in a particular situation.
+To give an example, an sensitivity of ISO 100 may require a shutter speed of three or four seconds in a particular situation.
 This is too long to be useful when hand-holding the camera; the result will be a blurry image.

 On a tripod, however, you can use this kind of ISO and shutter speed in the knowledge that the camera won't move at all during the exposure.
 This is great as it allows you to record moving subjects, such as flowing water or traffic, with a pleasing blur.